-Summer may have ended but that doesn't mean the end of salad days.
+Summer may have unofficially ended but that doesn't mean the end of salad days.
 In fact, fall is a great time for salads: Many summery ingredients, such as tomatoes and corn, are still available from local farms in much of the country, while markets are also adding cool-weather stars like hearty greens, winter squash, apples, pears, wild mushrooms and cauliflower to the mix.

-Here are seven robust and healthy salad recipes featuring autumn ingredients.
+Here are eight robust and healthy salad recipes featuring autumn ingredients.
 Each recipe is substantial enough to be a meal, but if you'd like to make one even more satisfying, you can always pump up the protein by adding chicken or other meats, seafood, beans, cheese or nuts and seeds.

 "A salad doesn't need to be some boring afterthought," says Al Roker, who took the inspiration for this hearty grain salad from Charlie Bird Restaurant in New York City.
 "In fact, you can add in some grains and make it a hearty, filling, and of course, healthy meal."
 The salad includes roasted carrots, which are at their peak in fall, but you could also substitute or add other roasted fall veggies such as cauliflower or beets.